ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 This section is structured the same way the services are provided by the server: there is one subsection per route, that is per service.

-### RPC

-`/rpc` is the entry point for RPC requests. __This is a standard route provided by the server library__.

-The RPC request are handled by an external module, in the standard library, please refer to its own documentation.

-For quick reminder, __as the time of writing__, RPC is made through a POST HTTP request, with `application/json` content type, sending JSON formatted data with the following properties:

-* `module`: the name of the module to call, this module being registered by the RPC manager
-* `method`: the name of the member of the module to access; `method` is an historical name, actually you can both access properties values and call methods (but you can't get the value of a function, but this doesn't make sense in this context)
-* `arguments`: a JSON object; this forces to name arguments, and avoids the confusion by making a choice on the convention (versus array, even defining an array with a single item being an object is still possible)

-#### Modules

-The modules registered against the RPC manager are all the modes.
-Please refer to the respective documentation in the `node_modules/modes` subfolder for more information.

-In the future we might imagine a single mode manager being created, in which case we register only this module (making the `module` property in the RPC request potentially useless).

 ### Ping

 The `/ping` route sends a valid HTTP code status (200). __This is a standard route provided by the server library__.